fsvm88/faskatech.net/content/guide/raid1-md-setup.md

     grub2-install --no-floppy --recheck /dev/sdb

 This will allow to start the system in case one of the disks fails, without liveCDs, allowing also for hot-recovery.
 Beware of course, that booting a 1-disk RAID1 array will be the same as booting without the RAID1 layer.
 If you lose the second disk, you lose everything.

+### Step 10: a little optimization
+We can push our configuration a little further, using a feature disabled by default, that can grant enormous speedups in case of power failures.

+    mdadm --grow --bitmap=internal /dev/mdX

+With this command we are adding a write-intent bitmap to the array.
+Basically, it works as a log of the writes in the array, allowing to resync only a small portion of the array in case of power failures.
+This has negligible performance cost, when compared with its benefits.
+You can find more information about it on the [RAID kernel wiki](https://raid.wiki.kernel.org/index.php/Write-intent_bitmap){:target='_blank'}.

+**Note:** of course, this doesn't prevent a full resync after a disk failure.
+It serves as huge performance boost *only* in the case of a power failure, when the writes on the two disks may have not been committed entirely at the same time.

+After the addition, you can verify that the bitmap is correctly working by looking at the last line of the md in the /proc/mdstat file:

+    cat /proc/mdstat
+      Personalities : [raid1] [raid10] [raid6] [raid5] [raid4] [raid0] [linear] [multipath]
+      md1 : active raid1 sda1[2] sdb1[1]
+            255808 blocks super 1.2 [2/2] [UU]
+            bitmap: 0/1 pages [0KB], 65536KB chunk <------